Course of Raku / Essentials / Boolean type / Exercises / Triple negation

 $ raku triple-negation.raku

-It was a bit unexpected the program with three exclamation marks did not compile:
+It was a bit unexpected that the program with three exclamation marks did not compile:

 $ raku triple-negation.raku